Herero and Nama genocide: Recognition

+Beginning in 2025, Namibia has marked 28 May, the date when the Germans closed their concentration camps in 1907 following international criticism, as Genocide Remembrance Day.

 Negotiations and agreement

 The Herero filed a lawsuit in the United States in 2001 demanding reparations from the German government and Deutsche Bank, which financed the German government and companies in Southern Africa.
 With a complaint filed with the United States District Court for the Southern District of New York in January 2017, descendants of the Herero and Nama people sued Germany for damages in the United States.
 The plaintiffs sued under the Alien Tort Statute, a 1789 U.S. law often invoked in human rights cases.
 Their proposed class-action lawsuit sought unspecified sums for thousands of descendants of the victims, for the "incalculable damages" that were caused.
 Germany seeks to rely on its state immunity as implemented in US law as the Foreign Sovereign Immunities Act, arguing that, as a sovereign nation, it cannot be sued in US courts in relation to its acts outside the United States.
 In March 2019, the judge dismissed the claims due to the exceptions to sovereign immunity being too narrow for the case.

 In September 2020, the Second Circuit stated that the claimants did not prove that money used to buy property in New York could be traced back to wealth resulting from the seized property and therefore the lawsuit could not overcome Germany's immunity.
 In June 2021, the Supreme Court declined to hear a petition to revive the case.

 Germany, while admitting brutality in Namibia, at first refused to call it a "genocide", claiming that the term only became international law in 1945.
 However, in July 2015, then foreign minister Frank-Walter Steinmeier issued a political guideline stating that the massacre should be referred to as a "war crime and a genocide".
 Bundestag president Norbert Lammert wrote an article in Die Zeit that same month referring to the events as a genocide.
 These events paved the way for negotiations with Namibia.

 In 2015, the German government began negotiations with Namibia over a possible apology, and by 2016, Germany committed itself to apologizing for the genocide, as well as to refer to the event as a genocide; but the actual declaration was postponed while negotiations stalled over questions of compensation.